ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 professional services in brick-and-mortar dispensaries.

-There is no compelling reason not to purchase online.
+So, there is no compelling reason NOT to purchase online.

 What about Rx accuracy, FREE lifetime service on frame adjustments, and where do